laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - In case of new installation, Magic Trackpad 2 touch screen via VoodooI2C, VoodooI2CHID is not immediately recognized
   Touch screen works after kext cache rebuild (sudo kextcache -i /)
   Once recognized, the touch screen will not be lost
-  After recognized the touch screen, the touch pad of the Magnetic Travel Keyboard is disabled, which can be activated using Karabiner
+  After recognized the touch screen, the Alps touchpad of the Magnetic Travel Keyboard is disabled, which can be activated using Karabiner
+  Check 'Alps Touchpad (Alps)' in 'Karabiner-Elements Preferences - Devices - Basic configuration'

 - 3:2 resolution HiDPI of under 1913 * 1275 (3825 * 2550) not works through known method